Comet (GL-RM1) User Guide¶

 Customize device name and input the S/N, which is printed on the label on the back of the device.

-You can now start using GL-RM1 to remote access your device.
+You can now start using GL-RM1 to remote access the controlled device.

 Local Access to the Controlled Device¶

-Now you can use this IP to access your device locally via GL-RM1.
+Now you can use this IP to access your controlled device locally via GL-RM1.

 Function Introduction¶